choishingwan/PRS-Tutorial/docs/target.md

     |**EUR.fam**           |17e8184fb03c690db6980bb7499d4982|
     |**EUR.height**        |052beb4cae32ac7673f1d6b9e854c85b|

-!!! note
-    Install the program PLINK and include its location in your PATH directory, which allows us to use `plink` instead of `./plink` in the commands below.
-If PLINK is not in your PATH directory and is instead in your working directory, then replace all instances of `plink` in the tutorial with `./plink`.

-# Genotype file format

-# Basic filterings
+# \# Genome build
+As stated in the base data section, the genome build for our base and target data is the same, as it should be.

+# \# Standard GWAS QC
-The power and validity of PRS analyses depend on the quality of the base and target data.
-Therefore, both data sets must be quality controlled to at least the standards implemented in GWAS studies, e.g. removing SNPs with low genotyping rate, low minor allele frequency, out of Hardy-Weinberg Equilibrium and removing individuals with low genotyping rate
+The target data must be quality controlled to at least the standards implemented in GWAS studies, e.g. removing SNPs with low genotyping rate, low minor allele frequency, out of Hardy-Weinberg Equilibrium, removing individuals with low genotyping rate
 (see [Marees et al](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC6001694/)).

-The following `plink` command applies some basic filtering:
+The following `plink` command applies some of these QC metrics to the target data:

 ```bash
 plink \